nfriedly/facebook-js-sdk/readme.md

-Track changes to the de-minified Facebook JS SDK
+Facebook JS SDK, tracked and de-minified
 ===================================================

 This project aims to provide a useful resource to developers who are working with